-$$G{AB}(t) = -\frac{d}{dt} \left[ \frac{C{AB}(t) + C{AB}(-t)}{2} \right] \qquad 0 \le t < \infty.$$ and, hence, the measured phase speed.
-Without this operation, the symmetric cross-correlation can be thought of as the response due to an impulsive displacement.
-The traditional definition of the Green's function, however, is the system response to an impulsive force, which is out of phase with displacement by $\pi/2$ .
+$$G{AB}(t) = -\frac{d}{dt} \left[\frac{C{AB}(t) + C{AB}(-t)}{2} \right] \qquad 0 \le t < \infty.$$ opposite directions, which helps to reduce the effect of inhomogeneity of the source distribution.

+In most cases, this enhances the SNR and also effectively mixes the signals coming from the Green's function, however, is the system response to an impulsive force, which is out of phase with displacement by $\pi/2$.
 In the following, it will be important to remember this phase difference between the cross-correlation and the empirical Green's function.
 In Bensen et al. (2007a), the cross-correlation was mistakenly identified with the estimated Green's function.
-Although both the phase and group velocity analyses based on the Green's function remain correct in the paper, to get unbiased measurements, the cross correlation must first be transformed to the empirical Green's function by using equation (2) above.
+Although both the phase and group velocity analyses based on the Green's function remain correct in that paper, to get unbiased measurements, the cross correlation must first be transformed to the empirical Green's function by using equation (5) above.

-This time-derivative and the sign-flip do not affect the group speed but do alter the signal phase
+The time-derivative and the sign-flip do not affect the group speed but do alter the signal phase and, hence, the measured phase speed.
+Without this operation, the symmetric cross-correlation can be thought of as the response due to an impulsive displacement.
+The traditional definition of